In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 When to Use It

 - Gauging team size and budget.
 A company posting 15 engineering roles is investing heavily in product.
 A company posting 8 sales roles is scaling its go-to-market motion.
-Both patterns tell you something about where budget is flowing.
+Both patterns tell you where budget is flowing.

 cURL Example